 The Idaho store had gone bust because it fell victim to new grocery concept: cash-only purchases.
 Many small town grocers had extended credit to their regular customers.
 The Davis Brothers learned from this failure, so they required cash from their customers.
 After acquiring Winn & Lovett, moreover, they super-sized everything, with larger stores boasting more variety and lower prices.
 Following the end of World War II in 1945, their company was set to expand as America eventually entered into an era of abundance.

 THE W/D NAME — A red letter date came in 1952, when Winn & Lovett was listed on the New York Stock Exchange.
 It proved the first Florida industrial corporation to do so.
 Three years later, the name “Winn-Dixie” was adopted after the purchase of 117 Dixie Home supermarkets in the Carolinas.
 The Dixie Home leaders requested that “Dixie” be kept as part of the title.
 Can you picture the checkmark in the Winn-Dixie logo?
-It comes from the logo of another grocery chain, Kwik Chek, that Winn-Dixie bought.
+It comes from the logo of another grocery chain, Kwik Chek, which had joined the Winn & Lovett company sometime in the early 1950s.
+The name Kwik Chek first appeared in a 1953 Winn & Lovett annual report but there were no newspaper notices of an acquisition or merger.

 Due to its acquisitions and new store openings, Winn-Dixie ranked as America’s 11th largest retailer by 1983.
 It’s long been an industry leader, with hundreds of outlets operating in the South.
 Winn-Dixie also serves as a major River City employer, and it boasts a solid record of big time philanthropy.